Monday, February 22, 2010

 18 Switzerland

 B: Who needs Andorra when you’ve got Switzerland singing in Romansch?
 “Cartessel strusch da vegnir veglia sut da quellas cundiziuns” – me neither: I’d be constantly scratching my head trying to figure out whether it was German, French, Italian, Spanish, Romanian or Latin.
-In fact the only language in the group it doesn’t resemble is Portuguese.
+In fact the only language in the group it doesn’t resemble to some extent is Portuguese.

 V: Princess Diana’s stunt double singt für Switzerland.
-This is workmanlike, but not bad; the three guys on backing vocals are a bit harsh in a how-low-can-you-go kind of way.
+This is workmanlike, but not bad.
+The three guys on backing vocals are a bit harsh in a how-low-can-you-go kind of way.

 19 Greece